Also known as: OPCA, Olivopontocerebellar degeneration, Multiple system atrophy cerebellar predominance or MSA-C

 - Sexual function problems

-- Tremor medications, such as those used to treat Parkinson's disease
+- Tremor medicines, such as those for Parkinson disease

 - Speech and physical therapy